-Preview: Denver Nuggets end road trip against Indiana Pacers
+Preview: Denver Nuggets look to bounce back vs. Indiana Pacers

 R.J.
 HAMPTON – HEALTH AND SAFETY PROTOCOLS.
 OUT.

 GARY HARRIS – LEFT ADDUCTOR STRAIN.
 OUT.

 TUNE-IN: 7 p.m.
 MT, Altitude TV and 92.5FM

 It’s no secret that Denver’s leading guard has struggled to begin the second half of the season.
 After ending the first half of the season by scoring at least 22 points in Denver’s final 12 games, the 24-year-old has scored 13 points over the first two games of the second half on 5-of-27 shooting from the field.

 This is likely just a cold shooting spell for Murray, who scored 23 points on 8-of-15 shooting in the Nuggets’ 113-103 victory over the Pacers back on March 4.

 Meanwhile, Brogdon is enjoying a career year in a larger role for Indiana.
 The 28-year-old is averaging a career-high 21.5 points per game and has shot 39.1 percent from beyond the arc, attempting 6.4 per game.
 Brogdon has long been known as a solid defensive player and complementary piece on offense, but he has shown that he can handle a larger role for an offense and thrive, which is what the Pacers have needed with LeVert and T.J.
 Warren out due to injury.

 A large portion of Indiana’s success this season can be credited to the defensive end of the floor, where the Pacers currently rank 12th in defensive rating.
 When looking deeper into what is fueling their success on that end, the numbers point to the Pacers’ ability to force turnovers at a high rate.